My name is Hilton Lipschitz, but everybody calls me hiltmon.

 I have released a whole bunch of free code, bundles and themes for developers to share, see my code page.

 You can get in touch with me using any of the methods below.
-Note: If you’re interested in contacting me for business reasons (such as enquiring about my development services, please instead use the contact information on my business site, Noverse.com).
+Note: If you’re interested in contacting me for business reasons, don’t, the consulting businness is on hold.
+If you still just have to do it, use the contact information on my business site, Noverse.com.

 - Business: Noverse LLC